- Home

 Learn more about:

 You may be worried about discussing the end of life with the person who is dying because you think you’ll upset them.
-It may be helpful to know that people who are dying often want to talk about what is happening but are afraid the topic will upset their carer, family member or friend.
-Starting the conversation can be difficult, but the opportunity to share feelings can be valuable for both of you.
+People who are dying often say they want to talk about what is happening but they are afraid the topic will upset their carer, family member or friend.
+So while starting the conversation can feel difficult, the opportunity to share feelings can be valuable for both of you.

 - sit with them without talking